Third-Country Nationals

 Czech citizenship

-In general, a foreigner can become a Czech citizen after 5 years of continuous long-term residence in the CR.
-Under the Czech law this does not mean having to renounce your existing citizenship, as the Czech Republic allows people to have multiple citizenships.
+In general, a foreigner can acquire Czech citizenship after 5 years of continuous long-term residence in the CR.
+Under Czech law, this does not require renouncing your existing citizenship, as the Czech Republic allows multiple citizenships.

-If you want to apply for Czech citizenship, you need to submit an application and demonstrate knowledge of the Czech language on a B1 level and pass an Czech life and institutions test.
+If you want to apply for Czech citizenship, you must submit an application and demonstrate knowledge of the Czech language on a B1 level and pass an Czech life and institutions test.

-Czech citizenship applications shall be submitted at Regional Offices or at Municipal Offices of Prague districts.
+Applications for Czech citizenship must be submitted at Regional Offices or at Municipal Offices of Prague districts.
 The administrative fee for granting citizenship is 2,000 CZK (for a minor child it is 500 CZK).

 - Conditions for obtaining citizenship in Czech can be found here.